amartincolby/Rust-Quick-Guide/README.md

         child_thread.join().unwrap();

-    The value can also be bound to an identifier then simply ignored.
+    The value can also be bound to an identifier and then simply ignored.

         let _ = child_thread.join();